-SECTION 3.
+SECTION 4.
 PROPOSAL FORMAT AND CONTENT

 SEC.
-3.01 RFP SUBMITTAL FORMS
+4.01 RFP SUBMITTAL FORMS

-This RFP contains Submittal Forms, which must be completed by the offeror and submitted as their proposal.
+This RFP contains Submittal Forms, which must be completed by the offeror and submitted as part of their proposal.
 An electronic copy of the forms is posted along with this RFP.
-Offerors shall not re-create these forms, create their own forms, or edit the format structure of the forms unless permitted to do so.